Eval Logs

 Listing Logs

-You can use the inspect list logs
+You can use the inspect log list

 command to enumerate all of the logs for a given log directory.
 This command will utilise the INSPECT_LOG_DIR